dariye/personal-goals/ideas-and-misc/project-ideas.md

   - can copy usage example to clipboard
   - can view demo of snippet
   - anyone can submit snippet through PR
+- [ ] Haven
+  - a solution to find help for those in pressing need of it.
+The saddest part of spending winters in New York or other cities around the US is seeing the sheer number of people without homes.
+Those of them that want help need help and there should be a way to inform the authorities or other NGOs about their whereabouts
+  - an extension for this is finding a way to restore those of us who are broken.
+This could be a rehabilitation for those without homes.
+There they can gain self esteem through skill building to be re-integrated into the society.
+Need to research more on this.